wikipathways/wikipathways.github.io/_communities/cptac.md

 support: "This work is supported by [The National Cancer Institute](https://www.cancer.gov/)."

-contribute: "The CPTAC set of pathways can be edited, updated and added to by anyone using PathVisio."
+contribute: "The CPTAC set of pathways can be edited, updated and added to by anyone with a [WikiPathways account](https://www.wikipathways.org/contribute.html)."

 community-tag: "CPTAC"

 editors:
 - Khanspers
-- AlexanderPico

 collections-title: "Cancer Hallmark Categories"
 collections:
 - name: "Sustaining proliferative signaling"